AishwaryaDomde/FormBuilder/README.md

 # FormBuilder
-By using Spring Boot ,I geerate one Template of Bootstrap based things. e.g Button, Panels ,SideBars with links with Cached Design colors
+By using Spring Boot ,I genrate one Template of Bootstrap based things. e.g Button, Panels ,SideBars with links with Cached Design colors